vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 : an 8-bit context ID that indicates the compression context for the stream.
 If the frame is ommited, then the context value is assumed to be 0.
 The allowed context values are 0 through 255.
-A special context ID of 255 indicates the stream SHALL NOT be cross-compressed.
+A special context ID of 255 indicates the stream can only be compressed using the static dictionaries.

 ### The SET_DICTIONARY Frame